DNedic/lfbb/README.md

 * As a [git submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules)
 * By downloading a release from GitHub

-It is also neccecary to add a configuration header named ```lfbb_config.h``` to your project, a default configuration header is provided in the sources, copying it and modifying if needed is the easiest way to get started.
+It is also necessary to add a configuration header named ```lfbb_config.h``` to your project, a default configuration header is provided in the sources, copying it and modifying if needed is the easiest way to get started.

 ## How to use
 Shown here is an example of typical use: